While attention span and willingness-to-pay (WTP) decline, one music group from South Korea goes against the trends

 On November 30th, South Korean group BTS performed a medley of their hits in Melon Music Awards, turning the local award show into their own concert.

 That, however, didn’t stop the group’s fans (called “the BTS Army”), who are from all parts of the world, to give the performance 8 million views (and counting) after it was uploaded to the band’s official Youtube Channel, and keep it trending worldwide on Youtube for days after its release.
 Actually, many fans confessed on Twitter to have watched it multiple times.

-Both assumptions are wrong, and both come from not following important rules in business: knowing your audience is, and finding a pattern.
+Both assumptions are wrong, and both come from not following important rules in business: knowing who your audience is and finding a pattern.